Our Foreign Languages Curriculum - French

 The learning objectives for the units also ensure that children know what is expected for them throughout the the topic and they can track their own progression and understanding.

-At the end of each unit, teachers assess the children using a Puzzle It Out listening, reading and writing task.
+At the end of each unit, teachers assess the children using a Puzzle It Out speaking, listening, reading and writing task.
 Children must use listening skills to answer the questions.
 Teachers also assess through listening to children speak in the target language through role-play, singing and poems.

 Work that is completed on our online learning journal Seesaw can also be assessed and feedback given to the children either whole-class or individually through voice messages or typed feedback.